-The asymptotic equilibrium temperature, in particular, is application-specific and characterizes the workload of the application code.
+In particular, the asymptotic equilibrium temperature is application-specific and characterizes the workload of the application code.

-The half time for thermal rise and fall is the same for either heating or cooling and depends only on the constant parameter M. Therefore, in systems conforming to our model, the half time depends only on the parameters of the material but not, for example, on the differential temperature, $\Delta T$ , for a specific exponential thermal process.
+The half time for thermal rise and fall is the same for either heating or cooling and depends only on the constant parameter M. Therefore, in systems conforming to our model, the half time depends only on the parameters of the material but not, for example, on the differential temperature, ΔT , for a specific exponential thermal process.
 Hence, it characterizes the thermal properties of the hardware and can be used for comparisons between different constructions involving different processors.